B.C. is working closely with federal and provincial partners to stop the spread of mpox

-Learn more: Monkeypox Guidance for Events during Pride Festival Season
+Learn more: Mpox Guidance for Events during Pride Festival Season

 Back to top

-Be aware of the monkeypox situation in the places you visit and take the same precautions you would use at home.
-Some people have been exposed or got monkeypox from close contact during sexual activity while travelling.
+Be aware of the mpox situation in the places you visit and take the same precautions you would use at home.
+Some people have been exposed or got mpox from close contact during sexual activity while travelling.